Is bankruptcy your opportunity to get a fresh start? Explore options for filing and how the process works here!

 People often view bankruptcy as the end, but in truth, it it’s often someone’s best opportunity to get a fresh start.
 You can close out a bad chapter in your financial life by filing for Chapter 7 or Chapter 13.
 With a few exceptions, this gets you out from under the burden of crushing debt.
 It’s your way out so you can recover and rebuild quickly.

 These articles explain important aspects of the filing process, as well as what you can expect after you file.
-With the right strategy, you can get through process quickly.
+With the right strategy, you can get through this process quickly.
 You can also take steps to restore your credit so you can move forward even before the credit penalties expire.

 Find up-to-date statistics about how personal bankruptcy affects consumers in the U.S. We also provide some business bankruptcy statistics, too.